The most straightforward way to provide Sentry with debug information file is

 sentry-cli.
 Depending on your workflow, you may want to

 upload as part of your build pipeline or when deploying and publishing your

 For all available options and more information refer to Uploading Debug Information.

 Debug files should be uploaded before deploying or releasing your

 application so that crash reports can be processed.
 For manual testing, use the

-sentry-cli upload-dif --wait before sending the first native crash or error
+sentry-cli debug-files upload --wait before sending the first native crash or error

 If you upload a file that was previously reported as missing by Sentry in a crash report, it may take up to one hour until Sentry starts using this file for new crash reports.
 Existing events and issues are not processed again.